ibm-cloud-docs/vpc/nlb-vnf-create.md

 1. An order summary shows pricing estimates.
 Review the Cloud Services terms.
 Then, click **Create** to complete your order.

-## Creating a network load balancer with routing mode using the CLI
+## Creating a network load balancer with routing mode by using the CLI
 {: #nlb-vnf-cli}
 {: cli}

-To create a network load balancer using the CLI, follow these steps:
+To create a network load balancer by using the CLI, follow these steps:

 1. Set up your [CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).

-1. Log in to your account using the CLI.
+1. Log in to your account.
 After you enter the password, the system prompts which account and region that you want to use:

    ```sh
    ibmcloud login --sso